ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would help the model generalize better.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+Before collection I had 6174 data point, after the collection process, I had 18522 number of data points.
+I then preprocessed this data by cropping the images to 64x64 since it doesn't reduce the model accuracy but speed up the training.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10 maybe less as evidenced the validation accuracy stopped improving after 10 epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.